-The gentleman came into the shop and instantly I noticed his full white beard.
-These days that is nothing remarkable as beards are a big trend in men’s grooming styles.
-When I asked him what brought him downtown today, he replied, “to get my beard trimmed.”
+The gentleman came into the little vintage shop where I work and instantly I noticed his full white beard.
+That’s not so remarkable these days as beards are a big trend in men’s grooming styles.
+But when I asked him what brought him downtown today, he replied, “to get my beard trimmed.”

-We struck up a conversation on beards, the pros and cons of wearing a beard year round, whether they were too hot in the summer and the warmth they gave in the winter when he confided that he usually shaves his off right after Christmas.
+We struck up a conversation on beards.
+The pros and cons of wearing a beard year round, whether they were too hot in the summer and the warmth they gave in the winter when he confided, that he usually shaves his off right after Christmas.

 Instantly my inner child sat right up and paid attention.
 Santa Claus, right here in the shop!

 Well he is for the Christmas season at any rate.
 For the rest of the year he is Clark, a mild mannered, retired gentleman with a wife and two grown daughters.